 For many students the bachelor final exam forms the starting point of a Master’s education at the Conservatorium van Amsterdam or abroad.

-* two etudes, to be chosen from C. Czerny - opus 740; M. Clementi - 'Gradus ad Parnassum'; J.B.
-Cramer/Bülow or etudes of similar standard
+• two etudes, for example C. Czerny - opus 740; M. Clementi - 'Gradus ad Parnassum'; J.B.
+Cramer/Bülow or of a more advanced level

-* polyphony: a three-part Invention, some movements from a suite or a prelude and fugue from Das wohltemperierte Clavier by J.S.
+• polyphony: a three-part Invention, some movements from a suite, partita or a prelude and fugue from Das wohltemperierte Clavier by J.S.
 Bach

 The development of distinguishing artistic qualities is central to the two-year Master programme, in addition to developing excellent pianistic skills.